 Pregnancy and giving birth to kids is a specific attribute linked to women only.
 Nature has built this specific characteristic of giving birth to kids to women only.
-However, in modern times, we have come across many questions like “Can men become pregnant?”
-Is it possible for the male gender to give birth to kids?
+However, in modern times, we have come across many questions like “Can men become pregnant? is it possible for a man to get pregnant?

 If such questions are hovering over in your mind and searching for answers to these questions, search no more.
 You have stumbled in at the very right place.
 Here in this writing, we will discuss everything you need to know about male pregnancy and determine under what conditions men can get pregnant.
 So, stay connected to us and continue reading this guide until the end so that you can explore more and more information regarding male pregnancy.

 While discussing male pregnancy, this is undoubtedly the first thing that comes to your mind: Can men get pregnant?
 A quick answer is YES; they can.
 Men can get pregnant and give birth to a child, and it is much more common than you might think.
 Any individual who has a uterus and ovaries can become pregnant and give birth to a kid.

 To explain this fact, first of all, we will remove the misconceptions that people usually have in their minds when it comes to understanding the term “man.”

 A person can become pregnant only if they have a uterus.
 The uterus is a womb in which the fetus develops.
 Male reproductive organs consist of testicles and penis but not the uterus.

 Not all declared males at birth (Assigned Male at Birth, AMAB) are identified as men.
 Those are assigned as male as cisgender men.
 On the flip side, some people are assigned female at birth (Assigned Female at Birth, AFAB) but are identified as men.
 These folks are either “transgender” men or transmasculine people.